Turkey says attacks on mosques in Cyprus will not go unanswered - ExBulletin

 Turkey says attacks on mosques in Cyprus will not go unanswered

-Turkish President Recep Tayyip Erdogan said on Monday that attacks on Muslim places of worship in Cyprus “will not go unanswered” following reports of an attempted arson attack on a mosque in the Cypriot side internationally recognized southern Greek of the divided Mediterranean island.
+ANKARA, Turkey Turkish President Recep Tayyip Erdogan said on Monday that attacks on Muslim places of worship in Cyprus “will not go unanswered” following reports of an attempted arson against a mosque in the southern part Internationally recognized Greek Cypriot from the divided Mediterranean island. .

 The pro-government Turkish newspaper Daily Sabah said at least one suspect was arrested following an attempt to burn down the Grand Mosque in Larnaca on December 2.
 No one was injured in the incident.

-“This is what we say in southern Cyprus: do not carry out such acts of sabotage against our places of worship.
-The price you will have to pay for such acts of sabotage will be heavy, ”he said.
+“This is what we are saying in southern Cyprus: do not carry out such acts of sabotage against our places of worship.
+The price you will have to pay for such acts of sabotage will be heavy,” he said.

 Cyprus split in 1974 when Turkey invaded it following a coup by supporters of union with Greece.
 Turkey is the only nation to recognize a separatist Turkish Cypriot state in the north of the island and does not recognize Cyprus as a state.